 Kaichiroh Kurosu is one of Japan’s elite builders.
 He runs Cherry’s Company out of a cosy workshop in Tokyo, and his builds display incredible imagination and craftsmanship.

-Admittedly, we knew little of his virtuoso career until he released the ‘Highway Fighter’—an off-the-wall BMW R nineT that currently graces the cover of our calendar.
+Admittedly, we knew little of his virtuoso career until he released the ‘Highway Fighter’—an off-the-wall BMW R nineT that currently graces the cover of our 2016 motorcycle wall calendar.
+And now this machine is one of the stars of the 2017 calendar.

 Though he usually works with older Harleys, Kurosu has no problem tearing into a modern machine.
 You’re looking at a Street 750—but it’s a radical departure from the controversial original.